Table of Contents here.

 Hopper harbored a deep secret from that night he visited the church with Olympia.
 He tiptoed into The Avalon even though Olympia’s right hand had a stranglehold on his left hand.
 For him, it was the summer between his leaving college and entering graduate school.
 Olympia had just finished her second year at Barnard.
-She had just started dating Chasen, as he was known then.
+She had just started dating Chasen.

 Hopper had been to a few nightclubs and found them boorish.
 The Avalon was like the rest: a nightclub with loud music, light shows, and young people either wearing very little clothing or on their way to wearing very little clothing.
 Lots of posing and poseurs.
 Olympia waded through the crowd, kissing every third person on the lips and shouting introductions that no one heard or cared to hear.
 People looked at him and just smiled and nodded or frowned and shook their heads.
 It was all the same.
 The church seemed to absorb everyone and everything into its walls, ceilings, floors, and stained glass.
 Nothing seemed to matter.
 Everything seemed to matter.
 Until.

-Eventually one group rose up in importance above all the others and absorbed Olympia through its membrane.
+Eventually one group rose up in importance above all the others and absorbed Olympia.
 She released her grip on Hopper’s hand and shouted incomprehensible words in his direction.
 Her eyes told him that he was on his own.
 Until.

 Hopper wandered around the church, avoiding making physical or eye contact with the bodies surging around him.
 He plotted a route to the nearest exit that he estimated would draw as little attention to himself as possible.
 Until.

 “I saw you walk in with that girl,” she said.
 “You’re not her boyfriend.”

 “That’s correct,” Hopper said.
 “I am most definitely not her boyfriend.”